rmnldwg/lydata/2021-oropharynx/README.md

-# Data description
+## Data description

-`data.csv`: CSV-table containing one row for each of the 287 patients.
+The data is provided as a CSV-table containing one row for each of the 287 patients.
 The table has a header with three levels that describe the columns.
 Below we explain each column in the form of a list with three levels.

 ## Columns